Comparing Getinge (GNGBY) & Its Peers

 |-15.59%

-This is a summary of recent ratings for Getinge and its competitors, as reported by MarketBeat.
+This is a summary of recent ratings for Getinge and its peers, as provided by MarketBeat.

 |Sell Ratings